Big data use cases for telematics

 So, what types of valuable services can big data bring to the telematics world?

-Use case #1: Routing optimisation
+Use Case #1: Routing Optimization

-The number of possible routes that a lorry could take is extremely large.
+The number of possible routes that a truck could take is extremely large.
 Back in the day, for logistics companies, the process of planning a delivery path was done manually and was very time consuming.
 Besides, without real-time traffic conditions, it was difficult to provide accurate ETAs and save driving time on the road.

-Highway traffic in Mexico City.
+Highway traffic in Mexico City

 To make the driving path more efficient and more optimal, big data relies on a number of key types of data to evaluate the best route based on the consuming time and fuel usage in a few seconds: